Bookstore

 New!
 Instead of the former short descriptions, we now have book reviews by archivist and local author, Pam Service.
 Check them out for information about our books.

-We have a selection of used books which are not included on the website.
-If you’re looking for a particular book, please give us a call.
+We have added a selection of used books to the website.
+If you are looking for a particular book and don’t see it, please give us a call at 707-445-4342.
 We’ll be happy to check the shelves for you!

 We generally mail books on the Friday following receipt of your order.
-If you choose to pick up your book(s), you will receive an emailed notification when it is ready.
+If you choose to pick up your book(s), you will receive an emailed notification when your order is ready.

 California: A Slave State